MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 - When provisioning each Azure service, choose features that support disaster recovery.
 For example, in this architecture, Azure Container Registry is enabled for geo-replication.
 If a region goes down, you can still pull images from the replicated region.

+- Deploy your infrastructure as code, including your AKS cluster as well as any other components you need.
+If you need to deploy into another region, you can reuse the scripts or templates to create an identical instance.

 #### Cluster backup

-For many architectures, provisioning a new cluster and returning it to operating state can be accomplished through GitOps-based [Cluster bootstrapping}(#cluster-bootstrapping) and followed by application deployment.
+For many architectures, provisioning a new cluster and returning it to operating state can be accomplished through GitOps-based [Cluster bootstrapping](#cluster-bootstrapping) and followed by application deployment.
 However, if there's critical resource state such as config maps, jobs, and potentially secrets that for some reason can't be captured within your bootstrapping process, then consider your recovery strategy.
 It's generally recommended to run stateless workloads in Kubernetes, but if your architecture involves disk-based state, you'll also need to consider your recovery strategy for that content.

 When cluster backup needs to be part of your recovery strategy, you need to install a solution that matches your business requirements within the cluster.
 This agent will be responsible for pushing cluster resource state out to a destination of your choosing and coordinating Azure Disk-based, persistent volume snapshots.